 Statism: The Russian state is the primary actor in world politics, and its internal composition is less relevant in this analysis.
 The high centralization of power makes it by far the most dominant actor in the country, and the public treats the state as the guarantor of many rights.
-It takes a statist approach in many matters, which often cause it to be described as authoritarian and totalitarian.
+It takes a statist approach in many matters,14 which often cause it to be described as authoritarian and totalitarian.
+The low level of democratization suggest that elections are not entirely free and therefore there is little risk of the ruling party being deposed at the general election.
+This stability adds to the all-powerful nature of the state.

-Survivalism: Russia focuses a lot on the need to survive, with specific measures taken to protect it from disintegration and existence.
-This is not only ensured via military means, but also via schemes to tackle the demographic crisis, which are designed to ensure long-term survivability of the nation - such as the Maternity Capital introduced in 2007.
+Survivalism: Russia has experienced the break-up of the Soviet Union, and therefore recognizes that surviving as a nation is not a given.
+Specific measures are taken to protect it from disintegration and existence.
+Its military doctrine has in 2016 authorized the use of nuclear weapons explicitly in situations "that would put in danger the very existence of the state."15 There are schemes to tackle the demographic crisis, which are designed to ensure long-term survivability of the nation in terms of its population size - such as the Maternity Capital introduced in 2007.16

-Anarchic world system: The Russian state can be described as a firm believer in authority both internally and externally.
-An international example is the Syrian crisis, in which Russia asserts that dissolving the current government - however evil, will result in the country falling into anarchy and lawlessness.
-It also believes in the more powerful nation always dictating the move to its allies, as in its common reference to American partners influencing European ones to carry out certain actions, such as deployment of sanctions or military involvement - a case of "might makes right".
-Regarding Europe's response to the ongoing immigration crisis, Russia has observed the European Union Member States' difficulties in reaching a workable agreement with each other, with Germany being the stronger player having much more say on what happens.
-This likely went on to reinforce its view that systems of cooperation are only contextual and inadequate.
+Anarchic world system: The Cold War balance has been broken, and the foes have absorbed the space previously occupied by the Soviet superpower (e.g. NATO).
+The Russian state places value on gaining spheres of influence, and leverage through regain of great power status.
+An international example is the Syrian crisis, in which Russia asserts that dissolving the current government - however incompatible with the peace efforts, will result in the country falling

+14 Eleanor Bindman, "The state, civil society and social rights in contemporary Russia," East European Politics 31:3 (2015): 344, accessed May 11, 2016, https://qmro.qmul.ac.uk/xmlui/handle/123456789/10270 into anarchy and lawlessness.17 It also believes in the more powerful nation dictates the move to its allies, as in its common reference to American partners influencing European ones to carry out certain actions, such as deployment of sanctions18 or military involvement - a case of "might makes right".
+Regarding Europe's response to the ongoing immigration crisis, Russia has observed the European Union Member States' difficulties in reaching a workable agreement with each other, with Germany being the stronger player economically and politically having much more say on what happens.19 This likely went on to reinforce its view that systems of cooperation are only contextual and inadequate, and in the absence of a global "leviathan", whatever alliance that best reflects the states' interest at the time will prevail.